TathagataBardhan/Cardiovascular-Disease-Detection/README.md

 #
 3. Research paper on "Improved Study of Heart Disease Prediction System using Data Mining Classification Techniques" - Walchand Institute of Technology.
 # Data
-The dataset consists of 70,000 records of patients data, 11 features + target # There are 3 types of input features:
+The dataset consists of 70,000 records of patients data, 11 features + target
 #
-Objective: factual information
-#
-Examination: results of medical examination
-#
-Subjective: information given by the patient
-#
+There are 3 types of input features: 1.
+Objective:factual information, 2.
+Examination:results of medical examination, 3.
+Subjective:information given by the patient